99kaits/tomochan/README.md

 - REPLY COUNT FOR OPS IN DB REPLY COUNT FOR OPS IN DB!!!!
 - FIGURE OUT WHY THE SWATCH TIMESTAMPS ARE FUCKED UP
 - image thumbnails
-- file size and dimentions in db, kinda goes hand in hand with thumbnails actually i can prob use PIL for both
+- file size and dimentions in db, kinda goes hand in hand with thumbnails ~~actually i can prob use PIL for both~~ FRIENDSHIP ENDED WITH PIL NOW IMAGEMAGICK IS MY NEW BEST FRIEND

 markdown things:
 - discord style newlines, its just better esp for this kinda thing